 Her warm and emotional letter instantly went viral on Reddit, gathering over 164k upvotes.
 Several users commented that this letter is priceless and should be preserved. u/Occams_ wrote: "You get yourself an acid-free archival folder and keep that card in there and store it somewhere safe.
 That is priceless and beautiful.
 Thank you for sharing it with us."

 Another Reddit user, kenialcaso91, added: "This is so sweet, bless you and your grandma."
 Responding to this comment, the original poster wrote: "Thank you so much.
 I've always been her 'Elly-rat' ([a] play on Elliott).
 She lost her husband, my 97-year-old grandpa this year.
 Makes me realize, especially with this card, that I will be losing her too.
 Both were rocks in my life."

 Several people took the opportunity to remember their own grandmother. u/dukercrd commented: "47 years...
 You are very lucky man.
 My grandma left me in [my] late teens.
 She never made any birthday cards, though I made her some, but she hugged me and lifted me across the house."
 Another Reddit user, u/FLlPPlNG, wrote, "If you haven't, I recommend you record your grandmother's voice.
 Before my grandmother passed at 99 years old, I did, and it's really a treasure of mine."

-With over 62,000 views, the video quickly became viral.
+The video gained over 62,000 views.
 Renee expressed gratitude to everyone who saw the film and listened to the music.
 She wrote, "It's always safe to cry with me in my Lil corner so let it out if you need.
 Music is a powerful thing.
 Love is eternal."